 David M. Chaiken

-His work has been featured in The New York Times, The Wall Street Journal, The Los Angeles Times, Law360, Bloomberg, Forbes, The Atlanta Journal-Constitution and other local and national media, and he is frequently asked to comment on and speak on emerging white collar issues.
+His work has been featured in The New York Times, The Wall Street Journal, The Los Angeles Times, Law360, Bloomberg, Forbes, The Atlanta Journal-Constitution, and other local and national media outlets, and he is frequently asked to comment on emerging white collar issues.

 EDUCATION